pakoromilas/DHEL-KCL/README.md

 - the expected loss remains unaffected by the number of negative samples
 - its minima can be identified non-asymptotically.

-The introduced **I** measures the Wasserstein distance between learned and optimal similarity distributions.
+The introduced **_metric_** measures the Wasserstein distance between learned and optimal similarity distributions.
 Unlike the conventional uniformity metric, it accurately estimates uniformity without underestimation.

 ## Citation